 CLINICAL TRIAL DATA

-HUMIRA was studied in the first and only completed Phase III clinical trials (PIONEER I and PIONEER II) of patients with moderate to severe HS.1,2
+HUMIRA was studied in the first and only completed Phase III clinical trials (PIONEER I and PIONEER II) of adult patients with moderate to severe HS.1,2

 Study design: Randomized, double-blind studies with 2 treatment periods (A and B) compared the safety and efficacy of HUMIRA once weekly with control in 633 adult patients with: